 “You can lead a horse to water, but you can't make it drink”.

 Partner participation is essential in creating a product that meets the needs of the customer and we believed we had found the answer in Redmine.
 So what did go wrong?
 Why was only one Partner using the system?
 Didn’t the rest of the Partners care?

 I’ll get to the answer in just a moment, but before I do that, here’s a hint: The Partner that described the system as “outstanding” was technical, the other 8 non-technical.

-To continue the ship references, this is were I “missed the boat”.
+To continue the ship references, this is where I “missed the boat”.
 I was feeding technical data to non-technical individuals.
 What did I expect?
 I started replaying my past experiences in my head, writing down what I recalled.
-Revisiting a few days later with more memory recalls leading to an eye opening moment.
+Revisiting a few days later with more memory recalls leading to an eye-opening moment.

 Perhaps the approach to project management was the issue?
 Maybe using a large ship with the limited ability to maneuver was the problem?

 Even though I had reviewed the agile methodology many years ago, I rejected it because I had a hard time relating to the concepts.
 If you spend any time reading about it and talking to people that use agile, you would understand the confusion.

 With waterfall, you collect ALL the features up front, break it into tasks, guess the hours, link dependencies and add it to a milestone.
 If you work on a project that will have no changes, this model works great and should be used.
 However, in reviewing my past projects, change happened every time.
 I quickly realized that I had to correct my approach to factor in the inevitable.
 What could I do to make room for change?
 And how could I correct my approach?